One local Hanson resident is taking her talents to the collegiate level by a different route.

 Samantha Coletti has officially received her appointment from the United States Military Academy at West Point, N.Y.

-Coletti, a senior at Whitman-Hanson Regional High, first showed interested in attending the United States Military Academy before the school year began.
+Coletti, a senior at Whitman-Hanson Regional High, first showed interest in attending the United States Military Academy before the school year began.
 Coletti reached out to the track coach about it via email over the summer, and said she was thrilled when she heard the news that she was accepted.